Governor's Guards: First Company Governor's Foot Guard

-A group of leading young men in Hartford decided it was time to organize a select company for the purpose of escorting the Governor and General Assembly at the General Elections after an unfortunate incident in 1768, when a “trainband” made a farce out of the escort duty.
+A group of leading young men in Hartford decided it was time to organize a militia unit for the purpose of escorting the governor and General Assembly at the general elections after an incident in 1768, when a "trainband" made a farce out of the escort duty.
 Certainly another reason for the decision was that a company from East Hartford actually did escort duty in 1769 and 1770.
 Accordingly, Samuel Wyllys and others petitioned the General Assembly.
 The petition was granted by the Assembly, and Samuel Wyllys, a young man of 32, was elected Captain, William Knox, Lieutenant, and Ebenezer Austin, Ensign.
 The company was known at this time as the Governor's Guard.

 The ceremonial uniform of the First Company, as far as can be determined, is substantially the same as the original one, although it has picked up elements from different time periods over the years.
-Tradition hold that the original uniform was copied from that of the Coldstream Guards, the personal body guard of Queen Charlotte.
+Tradition hold that the original uniform was copied from that of the British Army's Coldstream Regiment of Foot Guards, the personal bodyguard of Queen Charlotte.
 The uniform consists of a scarlet coat, the tails of which are faced with buff, and a black velvet frond crossed with silver braid.
 The vest and breeches are of buff, and the leggings are black velvet.
 The hat, or 'busby' as it is known, is of bear skin with a shield in front bearing the State Coat of Arms and supports a red and black feather plume on the side.
 Enlisted men wear white cross straps.
 Sergeants dispense with the cross straps and wear a white belt, sword and shoulder scales.
 Officers wear a black and silver belt, fringed epaulets, and carry a saber instead of a sword.

 The First Company Governor's Foot Guard has been closely connected with many historical events.
 In 1777, although not obligated to do so, it resolved to join the patriot army at Saratoga.
 As an advance guard of reinforcements under Captain Jonathon Bull, they were crossing the Rhineback Flats on their way to Saratoga when they were met by a messenger with the good news of Burgoyne's surrender.